Doddle Cover is committed to the privacy and security of your information.

 Credit reference agencies share information with other organisations, enabling applications for financial products to be assessed or to assist the tracing of debtors, or to prevent fraud.

-The dash-cam does not identify who is driving the vehicle, but telematics data and our assessments of driving behaviour can be linked to an individual, for example when we discuss driving feedback with you and in the event of a claim.
+Telematics devices do not identify who is driving the vehicle, but telematics data and our assessments of driving behaviour can be linked to an individual, for example when we discuss driving feedback with you and in the event of a claim.

 We may choose to use the data collected to contribute towards the calculation and charging of your insurance premium.
 Please note that if you allow other drivers to use the car during the period of insurance their driving behaviours will have an impact on the telematics data collected and could impact your renewal premium with us.